45krishmehta/vsd_workshop/README.md

 The waveform confirms correct working of the multiplexer.

+## Yosys Synthesis (MUX Graph)

+- i0 and i1 are the input signals
+- sel is the select line
+- y is the output

+The block labeled `$mux` represents the multiplexer logic inferred by the synthesis tool.
+Inputs A and B correspond to i0 and i1, while S represents the select signal.

+This graph shows how the high-level Verilog code is converted into a hardware-level structure.
+It confirms that the design is correctly synthesized into a multiplexer component.

 When sel = 0, the output y follows input i0.
 When sel = 1, the output y follows input i1.